ltnorth/zeitgeistgothic/README.md

 worked with martha to fully test the checkout form and payment system. using xpaths, ids and 'names' to find elements in the page. tested all fields and account creation.

 ## Recomendations.
-* We would recmmend adding id's to the majority of the features that would be tested on a regular basis as this would make it simpler to test those features.
+* We would recommend adding id's to the majority of the features that would be tested on a regular basis as this would make it simpler to test those features.
 Any changes to the codebase of the site would cause the majority of the page object models to be invalid.
 Adding Id's would mitigate this risk.
 * Id's that are human readable.
 * Deleting an account: Currently the owner must delete customer accounts manually allowing the customer the ability to close their account could be useful to the users.
 * Removal of the basket sidebar: It is felt that there are too many ways to get to the basket or view the basket.
 The dropdown in the navigation menu, a link in the navigation menu, the sidebar.